 Disabled Students Allowance

-We will confirm your order, agree your delivery date and will handle the whole process for you.
+Once we have received your letter, we will confirm your order, agree your delivery date and will handle the whole process for you!

 About Disabled Students’ Allowances (DSA)

 Disabled Students’ Allowances provide extra financial help for Students who have a disability or specific learning difficulty like dyslexia.
 They are available on top of the standard student finance package and don’t have to be repaid.
 Sight and Sound Technology are audited and accredited by the DSA – QAG (Quality Assurance Group), further information is available at www.dsa-qag.org.uk

 Disabled Student Allowances are there to provide a level playing field for those with disability

 Disabled Students’ Allowances are grants to help meet the extra course costs students can face as a direct result of a disability or specific learning difficulty.
 They are aimed at helping disabled people to study on an equal basis with other students.
 Eligible full-time, part-time and postgraduate students can apply for Disabled Students’ Allowances.
 The amount you get doesn’t depend on your household income.
 Disabled Students’ Allowances are paid on top of the standard student finance package, and don’t have to be paid back.